eyedeekay/sam-forwarder/README.md

 For more information, [look here](USAGE.md)

+## binaries

+Two binaries are produced by this repo.
+The first, ephsite, is only capable of running one tunnel at a time.
+The second, samcatd, is more advanced.
+It can start multiple tunnels with their own settings, or be used to start tunnels on the fly like ephsite by passing the -start option.

 ## ini-like configuration

 I made it parse INI-like configuration files, optionally, which allows it to